MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file.md

 `enabled`: Boolean flag that defines whether we want to enable to disable the REST endpoints globally.
 If disabled globally, no entities would be accessible via REST requests irrespective of the individual entity settings.

-`request-body-strict`: Boolean flag that defines whether we can include extraneous fields in the request body for a REST operation.
+`request-body-strict`: Boolean flag that defines whether we can include extraneous fields in the request body for a REST mutation operation.
 By default, it is true - meaning you cannot include extra fields in request body.
 Doing so would lead to a `BadRequest` exception.
 However when this flag is set to false, user is allowed to include extra fields in the request body (and those fields would simply be ignored by DAB).

 #### GraphQL